 The annual Arthur Ross Book Award recognizes books that make an outstanding contribution to the understanding of foreign policy or international relations.
-The prize, endowed by Arthur Ross in 2001, is for nonfiction works (including biography), in English or translation, that merit special attention for:
+The prize, endowed by the late Arthur Ross in 2001, is for nonfiction works from the past year, in English or translation, that merit special attention for:

 Gideon Rose (Chair)